szabgab/slides/devops/intro.md

 The overall goal of the companies is to create more value to customers in order to get more value out of it.

+If the same amount received today has a higher value than a year from now.
+So "sooner" has a higher value than later.

 ## Value stream
 {id: values-stream}